 Others stick to attacking shopping carts.
 However, they use a new method to infect advertising banners.
 These hackers utilize ad servers.
 By doing this the ad server places the Magecart code into a specific webserver.
 Any user that views this ad in their browser gets infected.
 A code gets downloaded to their computer.

 Lastly, you have hackers that plan extremely targeted and complex attacks.
 Instead of the quantity, they focus on quality.
 These hackers spend a lot of time studying the code and the infrastructure of one target.
 British Airways happened to be a victim of this particular attack.
 Hackers exploited the logic flow of internal applications.
 The infected script targeted their baggage claim information page.
 Magecart then stole all the data that wasn’t stored on any of the servers that were owned by British Airways.
 This is how an XSS attack compromised British Airways’ servers.
-Testing your applications and WebSockets for XSS vulnerabilities is a much easier task when you use solutions like Bright.
+Testing your applications for XSS vulnerabilities is a much easier task when you use solutions like Bright.
 You can read more about this specific type of attack on one of our blogs.

 How to protect yourself and your business